ClusterLabs/pacemaker/README.markdown

 [clufter](https://github.com/jnpkrn/clufter) is a general-purpose tool for converting one cluster representation format to another.
-Among other possibilities, it can convert from a CMAN+rgmanager-based cluster to a corosync+pacemaker-based one.
+Among other possibilities, it can convert from a cluster based on rgmanager with CMAN to a one based on pacemaker with corosync.
 See its documentation for details.

 ## How can I help?